 - Bold keywords a few times (don’t overdo this).

 - Ask a lot of questions in your content, to give readers an invitation to participate, instead of just read.

 - End your content with a subheading entitled “conclusion.”
 This tells the reader to quickly read the last few words and take action.
 Make your conclusion actionable.

 You can test how readable your site is at www.read-able.com.

 Just about every WordPress theme allows you to easily format content for the ideal user experience and mitigate a high bounce rate.

 2. Avoid Popups – Don’t Disrupt the UX

-In 2013, 70% of users said that they found irrelevant popups to be annoying.
-That probably hasn’t changed – most people still hate popups.
+This will never change – most people will always hate popups.
 Among site owners and marketers, it’s an intensely debated topic: whether to use popups or to avoid them.

 On the other hand, popups work.
 There’s no denying the fact that they can grow your email list quickly.